marionbarker/loopdocs/docs/operation/features/carbs.md

 ## Automatic-Bolus (AB) Branch

 Loopers who are using AB still typically prebolus and/or  bolus for meals.
 The amount of `Recommended` insulin that will appear in the Meal Bolus screen will be the full amount of the bolus (not 40%).
-As discussed above, you can accept this recommendation or enter a different amount, however, and this is **very important**, if your Dosing Strategy is set to Automatic Bolus, by entering less than the recommended amount and tapping `Deliver` or tapping `Save Without Bolusing`, you are telling Loop to deliver the remaining recommended insulin in the future using 40% of recommended insulin at each successive Loop interval.
+As discussed above, you can accept this recommendation or enter a different amount, however, and this is **very important**, if your Dosing Strategy is set to Automatic Bolus, by entering less than the recommended amount and tapping `Deliver` or tapping `Save Without Bolusing`, you are telling Loop to deliver the remaining recommended insulin in the future using 40% of recommended bolus at each successive Loop interval.

 ## Edit Meals